DavidSamuell/Apartment-Rental-Price-Prediction-in-Jakarta/README.md

 ## Web Scraping
 [To see the code please click on this link](https://github.com/DAKINGBEEMBUP/Apartment-Rental-Price-Prediction-in-Jakarta/blob/main/travelioscrapper.ipynb)

+To obtain the data I decided to scrape it from travelio website which is a website where people can advertise properties available for rent.
+This include apartment, house, villa, etc. The scrapping itself is performed on whatever apartments available for rent on the date of August 13 2021.

 For the web scrapping process I decided to use Selenium since the travelio website require some user interaction to extract the necessary data.
 This is my first time trying out Selenium to scrape website and I learnt a lot of new stuff like performing action, extracting information, and how to deal with infinite scrolling page.

 The result of the scraping is stored in the **travelio.csv** file.
 The file contain 800+ apartment information where each row containing: